Syria rebels struggle to advance in Aleppo offensive

 On the second day of an offensive they had billed as a "decisive battle", rebels also threatened to start fighting local Kurdish militants - a move which would further complicate a war that has already spilled over Syria's borders.

-Fighters reached by telephone said they had been locked in hours of fierce combat in several neighbourhoods of Aleppo, Syria's commercial hub, on Friday.
+Fighters reached by telephone said they had been locked in hours of fierce combat in several neighborhoods of Aleppo, Syria's commercial hub, on Friday.

 Rebels armed with machineguns and homemade rockets said they faced a difficult task against a better-equipped enemy.

-"We reached the middle of Suleiman al-Halabi and liberated some neighbourhoods so I am still optimistic.
-But I'm worried about our organisation.
+"We reached the middle of Suleiman al-Halabi and liberated some neighborhoods so I am still optimistic.
+But I'm worried about our organization.
 We can't force the regime out.
 At best, I think we can advance some of our positions," one fighter said, requesting anonymity.

 Other rebels told Reuters one of their units had been surrounded.
 One fighter said some insurgent battalions were pulling out of the front line or had never joined the battle.